 Then we move a little further east, to the shallow sea next to Vestrahorn mountain, in southeast Iceland.
 The scenery here is breathtaking - but Shah Rukh Khan and Kajol must've been very cold on their feet, as they are standing in a lagoon that's right next to the Atlantic ocean!

 This is one of our resident photographer's favourite location.
 Iurie Belegurschi is our resident photographer and if you want to get pictures like these yourself, we recommend going on one of his photo tours.
 You can also see many of his pictures in our photo gallery of Iceland.

 Shah Rukh Khan must have been cold as he waded through shallow seas with the gorgeous Vestrahorn mountain in the background!

 The cold continues as we move on to a glacier lagoon, full of stunning blue and white icebergs.
 The gorgeous glacier lagoon Jökulsárlón is where this shot is from.
 Jökulsárlón glacier lagoon - the crown jewel of Iceland's nature is one of Iceland's most popular attractions - and it's not hard to see why!

 This is also Iceland's most popular movie location, as many heroes have been here - such as James Bond and Lara Croft.

-We wouldn't recommend standing on the icebergs like Shah Rukh Khan and Kajol can be seen doing here, as the icebergs can tip over and you may end up in the freezing cold water!
-We've actually listed it as one of the dumbest things to do in Iceland - so don't try to re-enact the scene from above!
+We wouldn't recommend standing on the icebergs like Shah Rukh Khan and Kajol can be seen doing in the video, as the icebergs can tip over and you may end up in the freezing cold water!
+We've actually listed it as one of the dumbest things to do in Iceland - so don't try to re-enact the scenes!

 You can see the blue ice underneath the water here - and how big the icebergs are, in the incredibly transparent water of Jökulsárlón glacier lagoon.
 This stunning blue ice attracts a lot of visitors each year, all year round.